-When selling goods and services the traditional way, lack of visibility is one of the biggest challenges for companies reaching customers through a channel.
+When selling goods and services traditionally, lack of visibility is one of the biggest challenges for companies reaching customers through a channel.
 It’s difficult to get partners to share information about their sales and end customers.
 With a subscription model, this is no longer the case.
-Though partners facilitate the sale and provide additional services such as consulting, post-sales support, add-on solutions, the brand owner will ultimately sign the contract with the end-customer and therefore know all the terms of the sale to enable the subscription.
+Though partners facilitate the sale and provide additional services such as consulting, post-sales support, and add-on solutions, the brand owner will ultimately sign the contract with the end-customer and, therefore, know all the terms of the sale to enable the subscription.
 Getting this information from partners is a given, and the brand doesn’t need to focus on channel sales data collection.
 The brand’s attention must shift elsewhere.
 What should be the focus depends on whether the brand’s products are physical or digital.

 Subscription for physical goods

-Companies selling products that can be touched, smelled, or tasted must ensure a smooth sales process, consistent product quality, predictability in fulfillment for the entire duration of the subscription, and generally meet the expectations set during the initial sales cycle.
+Companies selling products that can be touched, smelled, or tasted must ensure a smooth sales process, consistent product quality, predictability in fulfillment for the entire subscription duration, and generally meet the expectations set during the initial sales cycle.
 These will create the premise for strong retention and potential for upsell.
 Some key areas to consider are:

 Sales order collaboration

 When partners resell a product, all order processing and fulfillment status is in their hands.
 In a subscription model, most control falls back to the brand owner.
 But to keep end customers happy, partners need to keep them informed.
 It’s important to share information about the status of orders with partners so they can keep customers informed.

 Partner-specific historical sales data typically served as an indicator of future sales and helped brand owners predict demand.
 As the model shifts from traditional direct purchases to subscriptions, this historical data may become a less accurate indicator.
 The ability to work with partners to jointly forecast what they are likely to sell also becomes more important.